Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of stochastic differential equations

 \subsection{SIR model with degenerate noise}

-In this subsection we use an SIR model with degenerate noise to demonstrate how our algorithm can be adapted for SDEs with degenerate diffusion terms.
-With degenerate diffusion, one step of the numerical algorithm does not produce a well defined probability density function on the state space.
+In this subsection, we use an SIR model with degenerate noise to demonstrate how our algorithm cam be adapted for SDEs with degenerate diffusion terms.
+For degenerate diffusions, only one step of the numerical algorithm does not produce a well-defined probability density function.
 We need more than one step to implement the maximal coupling.

-Consider an epidemic model in which the whole population is divided into three distinct classes $S$ (susceptible class), $I$ (infected class), and $R$ (recovered class).
-An SIR model with population growth is given by
+Consider an epidemic model in which the whole population is divided into three distinct classes $S$ (susceptible class), $I$ (infected class), and $R$ (recovered class), respectively.
+An SIR model with the population growth is given by

-where $\alpha$ is the population birth rate, $\mu$ is the disease-free death rate, $\rho$ is the excess death rate for the infected class, $\gamma$ is the recover rate for infected population, and $\beta$ is the effective contact rate between susceptible class and infected class \cite{dieu2016classification}.
+where $\alpha$ is the population birth rate, $\mu$ is the disease-free death rate, $\rho$ is the excess death rate for the infected class, $\gamma$ is the recover rate for the infected population, and $\beta$ is the effective contact rate between the susceptible class and infected class \cite{dieu2016classification}.
 This model has been intensively studied.
 We refer \cite{capasso1993mathematical, kermack1932contributions, kermack1991contributions} for a few representative references.

-Now we assume that all the three classes are driven by the same random factor (such as temperature, humidity etc.).
-This gives an SDE with degenerate noise.
-Note that $S$ and $I$ in equation \eqref{SIR} are independent of $R$.
-So we consider the following SDE instead:
+Assume that all the three classes are driven by the same random factor (such as temperature, humidity, etc.).
+This gives the SDE a degenerate noise.
+Note that $S$ and $I$ in \eqref{SIR} are independent of $R$.
+So we consider the following SDE instead